ccard/csci565Project3/README.md

 ### Tracking Server

-The Tracking server is responsible for knowing the currently available files in the system and serving query requests from peer nodes in about the files in the system.
+The Tracking server is responsible for knowing the currently available files in the system and serving query requests from peer nodes about the files in the system.
 It is designed to be a state-full server but does not persist its knowledge of the files in the system, through the use of a timed cache.
 By using a timed cache the tracking server tolerates peer node failures by simply